 The current interpretation model of the Apuan Alps was defined in 1990 when Carmignani and Kligfield (and, separately, Coli) noted closes analogies between the evolution of the Apuan-Apennine area and northern American Core Complex, where more recent structures of extensional tectonics superimposed upon older compressive deformations.
 Nowadays, almost the entire scientific community agrees on the interpretation of the Apuan Alps and the Northern Apennines as the complex result of two different and subsequent deformation phases: the first compressional-collisional and the second extensional.
-The Apuan Alps and the Northern Apennines belong to the same thrust and fold mountain belt originated during the Cenozoic by the overthrusting of the Ligurian Units, derived from the ocean (Alpine Tethys) internal domain, onto the external Tuscan and Umbria-

-Marche continental margin domains.
+The Apuan Alps and the Northern Apennines belong to the same thrust and fold mountain belt originated during the Cenozoic by the overthrusting of the Ligurian Units, derived from the ocean (Alpine Tethys) internal domain, onto the external Tuscan and Umbria-Marche continental margin domains.
 The complex tectonic evolution of the area showed a first phase of deformation and metamorphism within a collisional geodynamic context.
-It was then followed by a second phase within an extensional tectonic regime, characterized by the development of low-angle shear zones and normal faults responsible for the uplift and exhumation of the deepest structural units.
+It was then followed by a second phase within an extensional tectonic regime.
+Specifically, a first ductile compressive phase (D1) was followed by a second ductile extensional deformation (D2) which led to the isostatic readjustment of the thickened crust.
+In other words, the first phase of crustal shortening (D1), mainly characterized by thrusts and folds, was followed by a second phase of exhumation of the orogen (D2), characterized by the development of low-angle shear zones and normal faults.

-In the light of crustal plate movements in the Mediterranean area, the tectonic events began in the Late Cretaceous when the European and Apulian (-African) continental margins sutured the Tethys Ocean.
-In particular, during the Late Oligocene, the Briançonnais microcontinent (before belonging to the European plate) moved towards East and collided with the Adria microplate with the subduction of the Apulian lithosphere underneath the Corsica-Sardinia block.
-Thus, the Apuan Alps and the Northern Apennines underwent a first phase of structuration during a compressional tectonic phase characterized by crustal shortening and nappe emplacement towards the Apulian foreland.
-Since the Tortonian onwards, the subduction process contributed to the development of back-arc oceanic basins and therefore the opening of the Thyrrenian Sea, within crustal extensional processes which are clearly recognizable in the extensional features of macro and microstrucures.

 A large tectonic window formed in the Apuan Alps, thus exposing the 'Metamorphic Complex of the Apuan Alps'.
-It is the deepest structural level outcropping in the internal parts of the Northern Apennines and it is therefore a key area to understand mechanisms and geodynamic processes which led to the formation of the Apenninic range.
+It is the deepest structural level outcropping in the internal parts of the Northern Apennines and it is therefore a key area to understand mechanisms and geodynamic processes which led to the formation of the Apenninic range, because it represents one of the best known examples of direct superposition of units with upper-crustal tectonic evolution over a metamorphic complex deeply deformed at mid-crustal level.

 In particular, two superposed units, both belonging to the metamorphic succession of the Tuscan Domain, are identifiable in the Apuan tectonic window.
 The lower unit is the Autochthonous Auct. with extensive outcrops across the main ridge, both on the coastal and inland mountainsides, whereas the Massa Unit, on top of it, is only found in the westernmost part of the tectonic window.
 The Massa Unit is composed of a Paleozoic basement on which lays in unconformity a thick Triassic sedimentary sequence characterized by Ladinian basic metavolcanic rocks.
 The Mesozoic cover begins with quartz metaconglomerates associated with metasandstones, metasiltstones and black phyllites which can be interpreted as continental and/or coastal siliciclastic deposits.
 Upward, they are followed by mainly calcareous rocks (marbles, metabreccias, calcareous schists and carbonate phyllites), deriving from carbonate shelf and neritic-pelagic deposits, intercalated with alkaline metabasites.
 The sequence ended with Carnian phyllites of continental-coastal origin and levels of anagenites: metaconglomerates with mainly quartz and quartzite clasts.